reatured/Search-on-google-map/README.md

 # 🔧 Hardware Store Finder

 A modern web application that helps users find hardware stores near any location using Google Maps API.
-Built with a React frontend and FastAPI backend, deployed on GitHub Pages and Railway.
+Built with a React frontend and FastAPI backend, deployed on GitHub Pages and Railway with PostgreSQL database integration.

 ## ✨ Features